SrijanBadhya/Debsoc/Running the PES Debsoc.md

 + You can inform the juniors that they will be ironing, and can replace iron slots with other people if they show up.
  + People who come early deserve to get the extra prep time, maybe this will incentivize latecomers to also put extra effort.
  + Prep time isn't as valuable to whips anyway, since their content majorly depends on what is said during the debate.
 People who come just before the debate is supposed to start, can be whips if slots are open.
- + You can choose to either shorten the total prep time, or have the initial prep time as bonus, depending on how late it's already gotten.
+ + You can choose to either shorten the total prep time, or have the initial prep time as a bonus, depending on how late it's already gotten.
  + Making latecomers adj can be problematic to how adjing is treated and the narrative that propagates.
 [Be careful about the narrative you build around adjudication](#the-adj-narrative)
 3. **Have a list of motions made in your free time before the session, so that you're not actively wasting time during the session.**

 Here are the motions I used in 2024-2025.
 [Motion list](#motion-list)
  They were curated to fit the motion criteria talked about earlier this chapter.
-I am cutting out around 30 motions I had initially thought were good, but ended up leading to messy debates, showing they were bad motions.
+I have cut out around 30 motions I had initially thought were good, but ended up leading to messy debates, showing they were bad motions.
-So all the motions here have been tested, I have witnessed the debates that ensued from these motions.
+So all the motions here have been tested and I have witnessed the debates that ensued from these motions.
 Feel free to reuse these motions or compile new ones.